 Believe it or not, investment has been a hot topic around my house as of late.
 Boyfriend is taking a Personal Finance class and is OBSESSED with investing.
-All he talks about is CD accounts, Mutual Funds, etc. I tune him out a lot (sorry babe!), but it really is something important to think about.
+All he talks about are sites like https://bitcoin-revolution.app/ for trading bitcoin, the FOREX market, CD accounts, Mutual Funds, etc. I tune him out a lot (sorry babe!), but it really is something important to think about.
+While it might seem a risky thing to do if you’re new to investing, if you take the time to learn about the different investment opportunities then you can make a nice bit of money.
 Even small investment opportunities at places like Swell Investing, can help you out later in life.

 A lot of people make the mistake of thinking that investing is only for people with a lot of money, but that’s far from true.
 If you would like to make some investments then you may want to compare robo advisors.
 Believe it or not, investing is something that anyone can do, from bankers to stay at home mums, investment is open to everyone.
 So, if you’re looking for an extra income stream and have some savings in the bank, perhaps investing them could be the answer?